What is a Deposition in a Pennsylvania Personal Injury Case?

 Chances are you’ve never been a part of a deposition before, and they can be a little intimidating.
 So, what can you expect?
 What should you do?
 What are the right things to say, and what should you avoid?

-Here are a few of the basic instructions most attorneys should give to their clients in preparation of deposition testimony.
+Here are a few of the basic instructions most personal injury attorneys should give to their clients in preparation for deposition testimony.

 • Depositions are not conversations.
 Depositions are formal, legal proceedings.
 Be polite.
 If there is no question being asked of you, don’t say anything.